 1. NatraCure Cold/Hot Therapy Wrap – 3-in-1 Editor’s Pick

 NatraCure Cold/Hot Therapy Wrap tops our list among the many wrist ice packs we have assessed.
-This one offers 3 important therapeutic modes that help those who are experiencing wrist problems.
+This one offers 3 important therapeutic modes that helps those who are experiencing wrist problems.

 This product can offer cold therapy, heat therapy, as well as compression.
 The gel inside the pack is freezer and microwave friendly.
 You can choose either of the two.